kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/_index.md

 ## Key Design Principles

 1. **LWS-native** — DisaggregatedSet is built on top of LWS, not alongside it.
-This means all LWS features (failure handling, rollout strategy, subgroup topology) are available per role.
+This means LWS features (failure handling, subgroup topology, exclusive placement) are available per role.
+Note: rollout strategy is owned by the DisaggregatedSet controller, which replaces the per-LWS rollout to coordinate updates across roles.

-2. **Role isolation** — Each role's lifecycle, scaling, and rollout is fully independent.
-A failed decode role does not impact the prefill role.
+2. **Coordinated rollouts** — Rollouts across roles are coordinated by DisaggregatedSet to preserve capacity ratios (e.g., prefill-to-decode ratio) throughout the update process.
+Partition-based rollout is not supported.

 3. **Declarative** — The entire multi-role inference topology is expressed in a single YAML manifest, making it easy to version-control and apply via GitOps.

-4. **API Version** — DisaggregatedSet is at `v1`, matching the LeaderWorkerSet API version.

 ## Further Reading